agentfog/qiime/DEVINSTALL.md

         $ virtualenv -p `which python` venv
         $ source venv/bin/activate

-3. Install NumPy and QIIME in the virtual environment
+3. Install NumPy and QIIME in the virtual environment:

         (venv)$ pip install numpy
         (venv)$ pip install qiime

-4. Test the QIIME installation
+4. Test the QIIME installation:

         (venv)$ print_qiime_config.py -t

     You should get a bunch of information and the last line should contain an ```OK``` by itself.

-5. Get the sources: Fork on Github, clone to your machine, and make sure everything is up-to-date.
+5. Fork the QIIME project on Github, clone to your machine, and make sure everything is up-to-date:

         (venv)$ mkdir ~/BIOCORE
         (venv)$ cd ~/BIOCORE